 If we fix our eyes on Christ and all that he has promised us, we will be more equipped to pray for and rejoice with others, even as we wait and press on in our own suffering.
 In fact, not only will we able to genuinely rejoice with others in their answered prayers, but we will find encouragement in our suffering when we see God answering prayers and working in the lives of those around us.

-A miraculously answered prayer reveals God’s power, but a long-suffering believer, steadfastly trusting in Christ, reveals his worth.
+A miracle reveals God’s power, but our steadfast faith in Christ, reveals his worth.

 Christ was certainly glorified through his healing touch on the bleeding women (who had also endured her own 12 years of long-suffering).
 He loved her, he cared that she was suffering, and he healed her by the simple touch of his garment.